Vision

-Against this background, renowned institutions and leading figures of the German cultural scene stated their willingness to accept responsibility and support their persecuted colleagues abroad.
-In a public appeal, they called for policy makers to create a programme that ensures not only the safety of endangered artists, but also the continuation of their critical work in theatres, museums, exhibition halls and at festivals.
+Renowned institutions and personalities from Germany's cultural scene committed in 2017 to take responsibility and support their persecuted colleagues abroad.
+In a public appeal, they called on politicians to create a programme, that not only offers safety to at-risk artists and cultural actors, but also allows them to continue their critical work in theaters, museums, exhibitions, and festivals.

 Contact